Embraer EMB145 family

 EMB145 AEW&C (EMB145SA & EMB145H)

 The EMB145 also lend itself as a platform for airborne early warning & control (AEW&C).
 Embraer named this version EMB145SA (surveillance aircraft), but subsequent versions for the Hellenic and Indian air force are known as EMB145H and EMB145I respectively (the latter is described separately below).
 The Brazilian military designation was at first R-99A, but later this was changed to E-99.
-A modernised version is to be E-99M.
+A modernised version is called E-99M.
+Compared to the original version it has additional antennas at the side of the fuselage, between the cabin door and wings, and small ones on the ventral fins.

 The EMB145SA and EMB145H are based on the EMB145XR and have a large bar mounted on top of the fuselage, tilted forward by 10-20 degrees.
 For additional stability the EMB145 AEW&C version have two large ventral fins under the tail (like on the EMB145RS) and also fins above and below the horizontal stabilisers.
 Finally, this version has the winglets of the EMB145XR.